Germany – the 1930s

 Theft was routine and endemic in Buchenwald: families back at home were threatened to send more money, which was taken by the camp guards.
-Ransoms had to be paid for release, and prisoners were forced to work for the guards in their homes.
+Ransoms had to be paid for release, and prisoners were also forced to work for the guards in their homes.
 The SS guards of Buchenwald were often to be seen in town in expensive clothes, and driving expensive new cars (Wachsmann, p.
 184).

 After only a few days here, the Jewish prisoners almost all had serious physical and psychological wounds.
 There was a high number of suicides, and Buchenwald generally had the highest number of deaths at this time among the three main camps deployed to house the ‘November Jews’: around 297 men died here during November and December 1938 alone.